Winter Watering Is Crucial For The Overall Health Of Your Landscape

 Once plants go dormant for the winter, it’s mistakenly thought that they don’t require any additional watering until spring.
-With dry air, fluctuating temperatures, frigid winds, and low amounts of precipitation, winter watering is critical to avoid winter desiccation and for the survival and health of the trees, shrubs and turf in your landscape.
+With dry air, fluctuating temperatures, frigid winds, and low amounts of precipitation, winter watering is critical to avoid winter desiccation and for the survival and health of the trees, shrubs, and turf in your landscape.

-What is Winter Desiccation?
+What Is Winter Desiccation?

-What Plants Are Frequently Affected By Winter Desiccation?
+What Plants Are Frequently Affected by Winter Desiccation?

 - Newly planted trees and shrubs need more water than other plant material that has been established for more than one year.

-- To determine if your plants need watering, use a metal rod or a screw driver and probe the soil within the root zone of the plant.
+- To determine if your plants need watering, use a metal rod or a screwdriver and probe the soil within the root zone of the plant.
 If the soil is moist, it should go into the soil easier than if the soil is dry.
 Also, when the probe is removed from the soil profile, soil will be stuck to the probe if the soil is moist.

-- Water should be applied mid-day when air temperatures are above 40°F. Watering at this time of the day will allow time for the water to soak into the soil profile before temperatures possibly drop back below freezing at night.
+- Water should be applied midday when air temperatures are above 40°F. Watering at this time of the day will allow time for the water to soak into the soil profile before temperatures possibly drop back below freezing at night.
 Windy conditions will cause the soil to dry out faster, so frequent watering would be required at these times.

 - Completely soak the soil around the base of each plant.
 Avoid water runoff by sticking the end of the hose into the base of each plant.
 Water trees by turning the water on at a low trickle and placing the end of the hose in multiple spots within the dripline (located between the trunk and the extent of the end of the branches) and beyond if possible.

-- For turf, flowers, and shrubs, water should be applied to at least 6 to 8 inches deep; trees should be watered more deeply (approximately 12 inches deep).
+- For turf, flowers, and shrubs, water should be applied at least 6 to 8 inches deep; trees should be watered more deeply (approximately 12 inches deep).
 Turf should be watered about 6 inches deep from the top of the soil profile.

 - The length of time water should be applied to get the desired soaking depth varies as it greatly depends on water pressure and what watering method is used.
 Whether it’s by hose or by sprinkler, it could take upwards of 4 hours or more per watering application.

 - Hoses and attachments are the best pieces of equipment to use when watering during the winter months.
 Remember to remove all hoses and attachments from faucets after you’re done watering and drain them completely.
 This safety measure will help to minimize freeze damage to equipment once freezing temperatures return.

 Another way to retain moisture in the soil is to mulch your landscape beds and install tree rings around the base of your trees.
 This will help keep the soil cool in the summer and warm in the winter, and will also help to conserve moisture levels in the soil throughout the year.
 Landscape beds and tree rings should be mulched up to 3 inches deep.

-Help protect the beauty of the plants and turf in your landscape by providing them with the adequate amount of moisture needed for their healthy and prosperous growth.
-All of the protection measures mentioned above can be done yourself, but our team is always here to help.
+Help protect the beauty of the plants and turf in your landscape by providing them with an adequate amount of moisture needed for their healthy and prosperous growth.
+All of the protection measures mentioned above can be done yourself, but our expert landscapers are always here to help.